 Find out who can have services, how we assess your needs and apply for help

-‘Care and support’ is the help some adults need to live as well as possible with an illness or disability.
+‘Care and support’ is the help some adults need to live as independently as possible regardless of age, illness or disability.
 It may include:

 - help to get out of bed, wash, dress, get to work, cook, eat, see friends, care for families and be part of the community

 - emotional support at a time of difficulty and stress